SatSale/SatSale/README.md

 # SatSale
 <!---Existing self-custody Bitcoin payment processors are bloated, difficult to install, and not easily customisable.--->
-SatSale is a simple, easily deployable, lightweight Bitcoin payment processor that connects to your own Bitcoin node or Lightning network node.
+SatSale is a lightweight Bitcoin payment processor that connects to your own Bitcoin node or Lightning network node.

 Donation Button     ----->  |  Bitcoin Payment Gateway :-------------------------:|:-------------------------: